deeplearning4j/deeplearning4j/gettingstarted.md

 You can install both ND4J and Deeplearning4j separately via [Maven](https://maven.apache.org/download.cgi), a build automation tool used for Java projects.
 Maven installations require you to:

-* Create your root directory; e.g. deeplearning4j
+* Create your root directory; e.g. deeplearning4j or nd4j.
-* Create a pom.xml file within that directory
+* Create a pom.xml file within that directory.
 * Add dependencies and other information into that POM file.
 See the [Readme](https://github.com/SkymindIO/deeplearning4j/blob/master/README.md) for dependencies.
 * Choose your IDE, and import the project via Maven.
 (Alternatively, you can run mvn install within the root.)
 * Note that by using Maven you never have to deal with source code, only byte code and jar files.